 All timestamp values in Matroska are expressed in multiples of a tick.
 They are usually stored as integers.
 There are three types of ticks possible: Matroska Ticks, Segment Ticks, and Track Ticks.

 11.1.1.
 Matroska Ticks

-For such elements, the timestamp value is stored directly in nanoseconds.
+The timestamp value is stored directly in nanoseconds.

 The elements storing values in Matroska Ticks/nanoseconds are: